Dave Johnson (comics): Technique and materials

 When doing covers, Johnson prefers to think out all of his preliminary work for a week before rendering his ideas within an hour.
-He does not like presenting editors with a large number of cover ideas, preferring instead to deliver the final products, saying that "most editors are clueless" about covers.
+He does not like presenting editors with a large number of cover ideas, preferring instead to deliver the final products.
 When painting, Johnson begins by applying the darkest pigments, before layering on lighter colors with acrylic, saying, "I'm trying to be less opaque and more brushy.
 I'm a terrible painter; it's a pure accident that it comes out as good as it does."
 When doing painted covers, he prefers do so fully, without completing a substantial amount of the image digital, although he does employ a digital greywash technique for layering.